FAQ: What Should I Know About Getting Divorced in Colorado?

 For example, say one person contributes more to the marriage.
 Alternatively, maybe one person has a limited capacity to earn or generate income after the marriage.
 The person who contributed more could receive more, or the person who contributed significantly less could receive more because they can’t recover from the divorce.
 The results will be either a consequence of the parties compromising in settlement or a judge’s order after a trial.

 Hidden assets are a common concern.
 Fortunately, Colorado law requires mandatory financial disclosures.
-Both parties are required by to disclose all their assets as well as all their liabilities, regardless of where they are titled or held.
+Both parties are legally obligated to disclose all their assets as well as all their liabilities, regardless of where they are titled or held.

 If, after reviewing your spouse’s mandatory disclosures, you still believe that your spouse is hiding assets, there are steps you can take.
 For example, maybe you have statements from the accounts that are not being disclosed.
 Your attorney can then subpoena the records and use that information in court to impeach your spouse during cross-examination.
 Your attorney may also recommend a forensic accountant to investigate concerns about hidden assets.